pcwalton/vscode-powerline/README.md

 ![Powerline](https://i.imgur.com/SWGo8aC.png)

-This is a port of the popular [Powerline] Vim theme for Visual Studio Code.
+This is a port of the popular [Powerline] Vim theme to Visual Studio Code.
 I created it because I realized how much I missed Powerline after going back to command line Vim for a bit.

 VS Code Powerline consists of two subprojects, each of which is optional: